Nxito/nx_blckm0uth_prueba_golang/readme.md

 To start the proyect just use

 `docker compose -f "docker-compose.yml" up -d --build`

+*note: if you are using the old pluging, you must to uso docker-compose command*

 Docker will install an app container and a postgree container.